Ohio CPA Exam Requirements

 • taxation, and

-• 24 semester hours in business subjects
+• 24 semester hours in business subjects.

-• If you have taken GMAT with score 620 or higher, than no need to fulfill the required 24 hours in business
+• If you have taken GMAT with score 620 or higher, than no need to fulfill the required 24 hours in business.

 Special note: Courses in internal auditing may only be applied toward general accounting hours.

-2. Additional Requirements To Get CPA License:
+2. Additional Ohio CPA Requirements To Get the CPA License

 Education

-• Same as the above
+• Same as the above.

 Work Experience